lop-Louis/go-to-docs/docs/runbooks/link-integrity.md

 - [Quick-Run](../ops/quick-run) — fastest check when you touched a single file.
 - [Fix-it-fast index](../fix/) — when the link outage is blocking production work.
-- [Receipts](../receipts/index) — confirm whether the fix landed in the latest release.
+- [State ledger](../state/index.md) — confirm whether the fix landed in the latest release.